chengo011/temp_interpolation/README.md

 2. Train and validate all nine BiLSTM models.
 3. Load the best model for each run, selected exclusively by validation loss.
 4. Only then evaluate all models on the previously unused test year.
-5. Generate result tables, individual predictions, plots, and the results report.
+5. Generate result tables, individual predictions, plots and the results report.

-The project uses linear interpolation, cubic splines (`not-a-knot`), PCHIP, and forward fill as baselines.
+The project uses linear interpolation, cubic splines (`not-a-knot`), PCHIP and forward fill as baselines.
 They receive only observed temperature values;
 the hidden original values are physically removed before calling each method.

-The BiLSTM consists of a bidirectional LSTM with 64 units, dropout of 0.2, a second bidirectional LSTM with 32 units, and dense layers with 16 and one unit, respectively.
+The BiLSTM consists of a bidirectional LSTM with 64 units, dropout of 0.2, a second bidirectional LSTM with 32 units and dense layers with 16 and one unit, respectively.
 It outputs a temperature at every time step.
 MSE is computed exclusively at artificially hidden positions.
 The input also contains a binary observation mask for each sensor used.

-Default settings: Adam, a learning rate of 0.001, a batch size of 64, at most 50 epochs, early stopping after seven epochs without improvement, and halving the learning rate on a plateau.
+Default settings: Adam, a learning rate of 0.001, a batch size of 64, at most 50 epochs, early stopping after seven epochs without improvement and halving the learning rate on a plateau.
 Each epoch draws 4096 windows with random gap lengths from the entire training period.
 An epoch therefore does not cover every possible, heavily overlapping window.
 A gap length is randomly selected per